 1. Manufacturer to customer types of marketing channels

-This is a most straightforward of the different types of distribution channel.
-It is where manufacturers sell their goods or services directly to the consumers without the involvement of intermediaries, wholesalers, resellers or other middle men.
-This is common in industries where products have a very short life-span and are less likely to survive longer distribution process.
-It is so in small-scale industries where the volume of goods demanded by consumers can be provided by a single premises with a limited number of employees.
+This is the most direct marketing amongst various types of distribution channel.
+It is when manufacturers sell their goods or services directly to consumers, without any intermediary, wholesaler, retailer, or other intermediary.
+This is prevalent in industries where products are of a very short shelf-life and are unlikely to survive a lengthy distribution process.
+This is true for smaller-scale industries, where a consumers demand for goods can be met from a single location with limited staff.

 2. Retailer to Consumer